As an Amazon Associate, I earn from qualifying purchases.

 • Heat olive oil in a large skillet over medium-heat.
 Add garlic and cook for 1 minute.

-• Add water, tomato sauce, and green beans.
+• Add green beans, marinara sauce, and water.
 Stir.

 • Place a lid or baking sheet over the skillet and cook for 9 minutes (al dente) or until the green beans have reached your desired texture.